Sapphire Lifetime

 Are there exceptions to this rule?

-This rule only applies to the two personal Chase Sapphire cards.
+This rule only applies to the two personal Chase Sapphire cards and the Sapphire Reserve Business card.
 The new language suggests lifetime restrictions, but it is still unclear whether these are true lifetime limits or whether Chase will follow a model similar to Amex’s Lifetime Rule, which functions more like a seven-year restriction in practice.

 How do I check my status?